Therapeutic Programs For Children, Teens and Young Adults with Disabilities

 During graduate school, Cecelia completed two clinical externships: the first at Juan Pablo Duarte–José Julián Martí School No. 28 in Elizabeth, NJ, where she evaluated and treated students from pre-K through 8th grade with a wide range of communication and feeding needs; and the second at Intensive Therapeutics where she provided therapy to clients with diverse diagnoses, including apraxia, autism spectrum disorder, cerebral palsy, and intellectual disabilities.

-She is currently completing her clinical fellowship at Intensive Therapeutics, continuing to provide individualized speech, language, and feeding therapy in both individual and group settings.
+She completed her clinical fellowship at Intensive Therapeutics, where she continues to provide individualized speech, language, and feeding therapy in both individual and group settings.
 She collaborates closely with occupational therapists and values an interdisciplinary approach to care, something that has been a part of her life from the beginning.

 Cecelia has a strong passion for feeding therapy and is committed to providing neurodiversity affirming, strengths-based treatment.
 Her clinical work is guided by compassion, collaboration, and respect for each client’s unique journey.